HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/IppoolsApi.md

 ## GetByID

-> IpPool GetByID(ctx, ippoolId)
+> IpPool GetByID(ctx, ippoolId, optional)

 Retrieve IP pool by ID

-Returns a single ip pool with matching ID
+Returns a single ip pool with matching imaged.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters